-Idenity Force provides many of the same benefits that better known services do.
+Identity Force provides many of the same benefits that better-known services do.
 But one factor makes this service stand out, and that’s the wealth of information that the site provides on how to deal with the fallout of identity theft.
 There are plenty of services that will help you to identify when you’ve been a victim of identity theft, but putting your life back together after the fact is an entirely different and more challenging situation.
 Identity Force is uniquely tailored to help you do just that.

 Some of the services available with Identity Force include:

 3-Bureau Monitoring.
-The premium service (UltraSecure + Credit) includes Daily 3-Bureau Credit Monitoring, 3-Bureau Credit Reports, 3-Bureau Credit Scores, and a Monthly Score Tracker.
+The premium service (UltraSecure + Credit) includes daily 3-Bureau Credit Monitoring, 3-Bureau Credit Reports, 3-Bureau Credit Scores, and a Monthly Score Tracker.
 None of these are available on the UltraSecure option.

 Identity Restoration Specialists.
 Identity force also offers 24/7 fully-managed restoration services from “Certified Protection Experts.”
 Their work will save you hundreds of hours by completing all the paperwork, making the majority of calls, and handling every detail in the event that your identity has been stolen.

 Credit Alerts.
 This feature provides instant notification when your personal information is being misused so that you can take action before the damage is done.